 7 Benefits of Good Page Numbering

-- Offers guidance on where specific contents are located for easier access and reference by your target readers.
+Good pagination provides guidance for your readers.
+They’ll be able to tell where specific contents are located for easier access and reference.

 How To Start Pagination INSIDE Your Document

 Let’s assume you have basic pagination skills.
 By basic I mean you can do pagination from the first page.
 You have no skills on page breaks or section breaks.
 Good!
 Let’s also assume that: